fujimi-cpu/epigenomics_ngs_ens/README.md

 Filtering step removes reads with low mapping quality, duplicate reads and reads in blacklisted regions ``` filtering.sh ```.
 Evaluation of the quality of ATAC-seq by checking the tss enrichment and the distance between two paired reads ``` atac_qc.sh ``` in order to evaluate the quality of the ATAC seq data.
 Peak calling using macs2 finds statistically the areas of the genome that are significantly more covered by reads and therefore accessible to dnase ``` atac_qc.sh ```.
+We can load these files on [IGV](https://software.broadinstitute.org/software/igv/)  to visualize the coverage and the peaks found

 <a name="analysis_instruction"></a>
 ### iii.
 Data Analysis on R